MarkWme/aks-sb-workshop/08-AzureNetwork.md

 Inspect the private link configuration in the Azure Portal.
 Find the endpoints that allow the AKS cluster nodes access to the Azure Container Registry and Azure Key Vault.

-In Azure Container Registry and Azure Key Vault, confirm that access via public networks is not allowed.
+In Azure Container Registry confirm that access via public networks is not allowed.

 ---